Abdus Salam School of Mathematical Sciences: Achievements

 Since its inception until early 2014, AS-SMS has produced more than 100 Ph.D.
 This is more than twice the total number of Ph.D. in mathematics produced by all other universities in Pakistan in the same period.
 It has produced more than 800 publications in Web of Science-indexed journals.

 AS-SMS has organized several international level workshops and conferences.
 Some of workshops at AS-SMS has been chosen to have funding from the ICTP, UNESCO, and CIMPA (International Centre for Pure and Applied Mathematics).
 The signature conferences of AS-SMS are its “World/International Conferences of Mathematics in the 21st Century” series, which has been held in 2004, 2005, 2007, 2009, 2011, and 2013; all were held in the tenure of A.D.R.
 Choudary.
-Some notable mathematicians that have visited and given talks in the World Conference in 21st Century Mathematics series are Ari Laptev (President of the EMS 2007-2010), Marta Sanz-Solé (President of the EMS 2011-2014), Pierre Cartier (an associate of the Bourbaki Group), Arnfinn Laudal, Michel Waldschmidt (President of Société mathématique de France (SMF) 2001-2004), János Pach, Alan Huckleberry, Aline Bonami (President of SMF 2012-2013), and Ragni Piene (Chair of the Abel Prize Committee 2010-2014 and the first-ever woman in the International Mathematics Union Executive Committee).
+Some notable mathematicians that have visited and given talks in the World Conference in 21st Century Mathematics series are Ari Laptev (President of the EMS 2007-2010), Marta Sanz-Solé (President of the EMS 2011-2014), Pierre Cartier (an associate of the Bourbaki Group), Arnfinn Laudal, Michel Waldschmidt (President of Société mathématique de France (SMF) 2001-2004), János Pach, Alan Huckleberry, Aline Bonami (President of SMF 2012-2013), and Ragni Piene (Chair of the Abel Prize Committee 2010-2014 and the first-ever woman in the International Mathematical Union Executive Committee).
 The last conference has its proceedings published by the prestigious Springer Publishing by the title "Mathematics in the 21st Century"; with Pierre Cartier, A.D.R.
 Choudary, and Michel Waldschmidt as the editors.

 AS-SMS was chosen as a Post-Doctoral research destination from Ph.D. holders from prestigious institutions around the world.
 Young researchers from Russia, Italy, Romania, Indonesia, and other countries have become Post Doctoral Fellows in ASSMS.
 This is something that not used to happen in any mathematics institution in Pakistan before the existence of AS-SMS.

 On the recommendation of the Committee for Developing Countries (CDC) of the European Mathematical Society, AS-SMS was labeled “Emerging Regional Centre of Excellence of the European Mathematical Society” (ERCE) for the period of 2011–2015.
 Furthermore, AS-SMS and some other ERCE have form Network of International Mathematics Centres in 2013, where AS-SMS was supposed to be its initial secretariat.

 At the high school level, the school initiated the training camps for the preparation and selection of the national team of Pakistan to compete at the International Mathematical Olympiad (IMO).
 The school continued to organize these training camps until 2014, in the end of thenure of A.D.R.
 Choudary.
 The national team of Pakistan competed at IMO for the very first time in 2005, won its first medal in 2007 and its first silver medal in 2013.